storyfeet/dugi_bialan/content/works/out_of_my_way.md

 zan Esamm wei guma da uwein bengo la, li luga ei lena zan vuli. deso la, zan Esamm wei belin lon bengo lon won.
 # When sam arrived at the busstop there was already a long line, but sam wanted to be on the bus first.

-wei guma esebin ei i zan muli lon iasin begi
+wei guma ebin ei i zan muli lon iasin begi
 # He realized everyone there was in his way.

 go "o wega dan iasin mi"